|Minimum Age Requirments:||Must be at least 18 years of age to apply|

 - Each Stage Manager will be in contact with a high volume of guests on a daily basis, which requires good guest service skills and ability.

-The Stage Manager position is seasonal.
+This position is seasonal.
+Seasonal employees are at-will and may be terminated at any time, with or without cause and/or notice.
 Seasonal Employees perform their work at certain seasons and periods of the year.
-Their work, by its nature, is not continuous and not carried on throughout the year.
+Their work, by its nature, is not continuous nor is it carried on throughout the year.
 A seasonal employee who is employed at the conclusion of the season will be terminated.
 A seasonal employee has no expectation in employment beyond the season in which he/she is hired.
 In a 12-month period, a Seasonal Employee works on average 28 hours or less per week and never more than 1400 hours in a 12-month period.